maxim-saplin/flutter_python_starter/README.md

 - Git Bash terminal (for Windows) - install Git for Windows and Git Bash will be setup
 - If using Nuitka with macOS and Windows, official recent release must be installed (https://www.python.org/downloads/macos/), Apple and Windows store version of Pyhton won't work
  - After installing on Windows you'll have to manually add Python to PATH system environment variable

-# Requirements fulfilled

-- Python code packed as self-contained binary not dependent on local Python installation
-- Works in Windows, Linux and macOS
-- Flutter UI and Python module run in separate OS processes
-- gRPC for communication between Flutter and Python
-- PyInstaller builds Python into console app that hosts gRPC service
-  - As experimental feature can use Nuitka to building standalone binary (smaller and faster)
-- The app can request a free port from OS and ask the server to start listening on this port
-- Flutter app carries the built Python binary as asset
-- Flutter app manages lifecycle of Python process (starts and kills it), caches the binary (doesn't extract it on each launch), can support versioning and substitute extracted Python with a newer version from assets
-  - Timestamp is used for versioning, i.e. date time of PyInstaller execution is used as binary version
-- Compatibility mode with remotely hosted Python module for iOS, Android, macOS

 # 1. Preparing Sources